annelatsko/cs1520_project/README.md

 This project won a minor award.
 We're not sure what we won yet, so basically we won Schrodinger's Beats Headphones.

+### Update on the project award:

+We finally got the award that we were promised, however it was super lame (like a pair of Domain.com branded fake glasses?
+I have real glasses and expired contacts).
+I hid stuff from my boyfriend and told him that it was a pair of Beats headphones that were stolen from the mail.